Creating Knowledge to Improve Health Outcomes

-MSU's PhD in nursing program attracts talented, dedicated and high-achieving students who seek to make an impact as nurse scientists.
-Here research and evidence-based nursing practice contributes to the science of healthcare, addressing priority health problems faced by individuals, families, and communities.
+MSU's PhD in nursing program attracts talented, dedicated, and high-achieving students who seek to make an impact as nurse scientists.
+Here research and evidence-based nursing practice contribute to the science of healthcare, addressing priority health problems faced by individuals, families, and communities.

 College of Nursing researchers transfer findings into practice to improve patient care and the quality of patient and family outcomes.
 Faculty seek external funding from sources including National Institutes of Health, USDA, and Oncology Nursing Foundation to support their program of research.

 The College’s PhD program offers students the opportunity to move in scholarly directions and provides opportunities for interdisciplinary study.
 The College's areas of excellence in scientific and interdisciplinary research include:

 - Obesity and Associated Conditions